 Thanks, Anneloes, for providing this report!

 This show, shot in black and white, was a 1960s sitcom which reappeared in the 1970s as Whatever Happened To The Likely Lads?.
 Written by Dick Clement, it's about two young men Bob Ferris (Rodney Bewes) and Terry Collier (James Bolam) from the North of England who are close friends and typical bachelors sharing an apartment.
 Terry's the fiery extrovert, while Bob's outlook is more phlegmatic.
 Terry's sister, Audrey (Sheila Fearn), is a recurring secondary character.
 I'm told that the series is set in or around Newcastle.
-For some excellent historical information about the series, the MBC website has a very good write-up.
+For some excellent historical information about the series, the Museum of Broadcast Communications website once had a very good write-up (archived link).

 The plot involves the lads' eyes falling on two comely sales girls who are up from London making a pitch for various cleaning supplies.
 Smitten with them, the lads purchase great quantities of goods, but fail at first to get a date with the girls.
 They make another attempt, first trying to borrow some money from Audrey -- with predictable result -- and do succeed in setting up an evening out with Angela and Lynn.